Deportation in the second Trump administration: Diversion and support from other government agencies

 On January 23, 2025, the DHS authorized federal law enforcement to assist in carrying out Trump immigration policies.
-A memo from acting Homeland Security Secretary Benjamine Huffman provided "the functions of an immigration officer" to several agencies within the Justice Department, including the Drug Enforcement Administration, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the U.S. Marshals Service.
-The memo gave cross-deputized authority onto these agencies.
+A memo from DHS official Benjamine Huffman granted "the functions of an immigration officer" to several agencies within the U.S. Department of Justice including the Drug Enforcement Administration, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the U.S. Marshals Service.
 In April 2025, the Postal Inspection Service began cooperating with federal immigration enforcement efforts.

-In July, the Department of Defense increased the number of authorized military personnel designated to support ICE from 1,200 to 1,700 and rotated in National Guard personnel while sending Marines and Naval Reserve personnel to their home stations.
+In July, the U.S. Department of Defense increased the number of authorized military personnel designated to support ICE from 1,200 to 1,700 and rotated in National Guard personnel while sending Marines and Naval Reserve personnel to their home stations.

 In August, Trump froze training for non-ICE federal agencies through the end of the year to accommodate immigration enforcement hires.

 In September 2025, the Cato Institute found that ICE had diverted over 25,000 federal, state and local law enforcement officers from their jobs.
 Of those 25,000, 14,498 were from federal agencies and 8,501 were state and local police.
 FBI data from October 2025 found that nearly 1/4 of FBI agents, including nearly half in major offices, had been reassigned to support immigration enforcement.

+By November 2025, immigration cases had overtaken drug and fraud cases in US courts.
+The number of immigration cases tripled on an annual basis while new fraud and drug cases fell by 17% and 27% respectively.